SumanKumar891/Cow_activity/README.md

-To set Flutter SDK path follow this video link, skip to 5:33 : https://youtu.be/BqHOtlh3Dd4?feature=shared
+->To set Flutter SDK path follow this video link, skip to 5:33 : https://youtu.be/BqHOtlh3Dd4?feature=shared